The Community Alcohol and Drug Services (CADS) Pregnancy and Parental Service (PPS) is a team which offers:

-· long term case management
+- long term case management and

-· and service coordination
+- service coordination

-to socially marginalised substance using parents (with a child under the age of three) and pregnant women.
+to socially limited substance using parents (with a child under the age of three) and pregnant women.
 The goal is to improve health outcomes for women and reduce the risk to themselves and their children.

-Clinical Team Leader, Addiction Specialist Doctor, 5 nurse/caseworkers, psychiatrist, psychologist, consumer liaison and peer support worker.
+Clinical team leader, addiction specialist doctor, 5 nurse/caseworkers, psychiatrist, psychologist, consumer liaison and peer support worker.

-· comprehensive assessments
+- comprehensive assessments

-· liaison and consultation with stakeholders
+- liaison and consultation with other services

-· psycho education
+- psycho education

-· health screening
+- health screening